AdobeDocs/experience-platform.en/help/segmentation/api/estimates-and-previews.md

 # Estimates and previews endpoints guide

-As you develop your segment definition, you can use the estimate and preview tools within [!DNL Adobe Experience Platform] to view summary-level information to help ensure you are isolating the expected audience.
-Estimates provide statistical information on a segment definition, such as the projected audience size and confidence interval.
-Previews provide paginated lists of qualifying profiles for a segment definition, allowing you to compare the results against what you expect.
+As you develop your segment definition, you can use the estimate and preview tools within [!DNL Adobe Experience Platform] to view summary-level information to help ensure you are isolating the expected audience. **Previews** provide paginated lists of qualifying profiles for a segment definition, allowing you to compare the results against what you expect. **Estimates** provide statistical information on a segment definition, such as the projected audience size and confidence interval.

 ## Getting started

 The endpoints used in this guide are part of the [!DNL Adobe Experience Platform] Segmentation Service API.
-Before continuing, please review the [getting started document in the Segmentation developer guide](./getting-started.md#getting-started), as it includes a guide to reading the sample API calls in the document and important information regarding required headers that are needed to successfully make calls to Experience Platform APIs.
+Before reading this guide, please refer to the [getting started document guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including required headers and how to read example API calls.

 ## How estimates are generated

 The way data sampling gets triggered depends on the method of ingestion.

-For batch ingestion, every fifteen minutes, the profile store is automatically scanned to see if a newly successful batch was ingested since the last sampling job was run.
+For batch ingestion the profile store is automatically scanned every fifteen minutes to see if a newly successful batch was ingested since the last sampling job was run.
 If that is the case, the profile store is subsequently scanned to see if there's been at least a 5% change in the number of records.
 If these conditions are met, a new sampling job is triggered.

-For streaming ingestion, every hour, the profile store is automatically scanned to see if there's been at least a 5% change in the number of records.
+For streaming ingestion the profile store is automatically scanned every hour to see if there's been at least a 5% change in the number of records.
 If this condition is met, a new sampling job is triggered.

-The sample size depends on the overall number of entities in your profile store.
+The sample size of the scan depends on the overall number of entities in your profile store.
 These sample sizes are represented in the following table:

 | Entities in profile store | Sample size |
 | ------------------------- | ----------- |